- A well-needed break

-This bit is nasty, so if you’re of a sensitive disposition, just skip it.
+WARNING: This bit is nasty and has a graphic image, so if you’re of a sensitive disposition, just click here to skip it.

 So I was putting on my shirt, having gone back to work, and I felt this wetness near my elbow.
 I had a look and there was this tiny hole where one of the stitches had split.

 I popped into the walk-in centre and they put a patch on it, and I went about my normal day.
 The next day, I took off the patch and that little hole was now a gaping wound, where I could slip two fingers.

 My stitches were opening up.
 I went to the walk-in centre again and they packed it with this weird woolly material made of seaweed.
 It essentially helps the wound heal from the bottom up and just dissolves in your body naturally.
 I went to the doctor every week for about a month whilst it healed, as it kept splitting open again.